routingblog/arbitration/content/docs/problems.md

 - In civil court the attorneys could have sanctions against them if they pointlessly delay the proceedings.
 Less so in arbitration.

-- We have little empirical verification of the claims made both for and against arbitration and ADR, including positive assertions made about reduced cost, speed, and access to dispute mechanisms, as we really do not have much data about whether one-shotters always do worse in institutionally established ADR, although the Bingham 163 and Engalla data do demonstrate some clear areas for concern. [^galanterhaves3]
+- We have little empirical verification of the claims made both for and against arbitration and ADR, including positive assertions made about reduced cost, speed, and access to dispute mechanisms, as we do not have much data about whether one-shotters always do worse in institutionally established ADR, although the Bingham and Engalla data do demonstrate some clear areas for concern. [^galanterhaves3]

+# Historical Information

+- Until the mid-1980s, arbitration was primary used for international contract disputes and other niches of the dispute resolution [^gilles2]

 # Employment